adamrgolf/Garlium-Mario-Coin-Sound/README.md

 	-save settings to file
 ```

+Tested on Win7x64 by me & Win10Pro by Corrupttothegnomes (Thanks!!)

 If you'd like to donate to me as a way to say thanks, you can send GRLC to GbtNMFaZtiWMahhvuc8A8qttSEJamUJs39

 Thanks!!